mobxjs/mobx/docs/intro/installation.md

 ## Older JavaScript environments

 By default MobX uses proxies for optimal performance and compatibility.
 However, on older JavaScript engines `Proxy` is not available (see [Proxy support](https://kangax.github.io/compat-table/es6/#test-Proxy)).
-For example, when running Microsoft Internet Explorer or React Native (if < v0.59 or when using the Hermes engine) on Android.
+Examples are Internet Explorer (before Edge), Node.js < 6, iOS < 10, Android before RN 0.59, or Hermes runtime.
 In such cases, MobX can fallback to an ES5 compatible implementation which works almost identically, though there are a few [limitations without Proxy support](../best/limitations-without-proxies.md).

 You have to explicitly enable the fallback implementation by configuring [`useProxies`](../refguide/configure#useproxies):